DavidAnson/vscode-markdownlint/README.md

 }
 ```

 Rules can be enabled, disabled, and customized by creating a [JSON](https://en.wikipedia.org/wiki/JSON) file named `.markdownlint.json` in any directory of a project.
-The rules defined by a `.markdownlint.json` apply to files in the same directory and any sub-directories.
-Alternatively, rules for a Markdown file are determined by finding the nearest `.markdownlint.json` up the directory tree (and within the current project).
+The rules defined by `.markdownlint.json` apply to Markdown files in the same directory and any sub-directories without their own `.markdownlint.json`.

+> **Note**: `.markdownlint.json` is used only if a project has been opened.
+When no folder is open or a file is not part of the current project, normal user and workspace settings apply (see below).

 A custom configuration is often defined by a `.markdownlint.json` in the root of the project: